kolkhis/tech-notes/aws/lambda.md

-## Help for AWS:
-## SprintTrainingHelp@amazon.com
-## Whitepages
-## FAQs

-# What is AWS Lambda?
+# AWS Lambda
 Serverless compute.

 Allows you to run code without managing servers.

-No server to manage.

-Provides compute by running code in response to an event.
+Provides compute by running code in response to an event (event-driven).

 When an event happens, that event will trigger a lambda function.

-The lambda function will run a function in response to that event.
+The lambda function will run your code in response to that event.

 ---